 Why did I choose to live in Orlando, Florida?

-Many people have asked me why Cheryl and I chose to make home in Orlando, Florida.
+Many people have asked me why Cheryl and I chose to make our home in Orlando, Florida.
 I understand this question considering when most people think of Orlando, they think of Disney.
 Those that know me, know that I’m not into Disney.
 It also hosts more business conferences than any other city in the USA.
 Orlando often tops the list of being the most visited city in the nation and not for reasons I’m very involved in.
 It’s not thought of as the most environmentally progressive city.
 Nothing like a San Francisco or Seattle.
 Orlando is a large urban center, not the most nature-centered place.

 So yeah, I understand the question of why the heck I’d chose to make Orlando, Florida my new home.
 Here are the reasons why:

 Cheryl and I want to live in a warm climate.
-This leaves only a few options in the USA- Hawaii, California, Texas, and Florida.
+This leaves only a few options in the USA – Hawaii, California, Texas, and Florida.
 We don’t want to live in Hawaii because I don’t want to fly much and that would leave us isolated.
 I already lived in San Diego for 5 years.
-Texas doesn’t represent much different from what I said above.
+Texas doesn’t represent much differently from what I said above.
 That leaves Florida.
 It may sound like a last option, but the reality is that I love the region.
 It is one of the most biodiverse states in the nation for both plants and animals.
 Everywhere I go, even in the cities, there is life all around me.
-Alligators in the lakes, birds, fish, and lizards are everywhere.
+Alligators in the lakes: birds, fish, and lizards are everywhere.
 After 5 years in the desert of San Diego this place could not feel more alive, with its humid air.
 I’ve always loved this state for the ocean, the Everglades, the springs, and the forests.

 We traveled through here twice over the last two years and both times we felt extremely welcomed by the community.
 We felt at home and quickly made a lot of great friends.
-Orlando has an amazing community of people including the team at Fleet Farming, Orlando Permaculture, The Florida School of Holistic Living and more.
+Orlando has an amazing community of people including the team at Fleet Farming, Orlando Permaculture, The Florida School of Holistic Living, and more.
 I’m extremely excited to be a part of this community.
 I know they have so much to teach me and I believe that I can also be of service to them.
 In all honesty I would prefer to be in a smaller, quieter town by the ocean, but the community here is strong and that means more to me right now than the comforts of a small town.

 The standard narrative of Orlando isn’t the only narrative.
 My friend Chris Castro is the Director of Sustainability for the City of Orlando and they are making huge strides.
 His goal is to transition Orlando into one of the most sustainable cities in the nation.
 They are proof that they don’t need to wait for the federal government to make changes, and they are taking local action into their own hands.
 I’m really excited to be a part of this and help Orlando transition to a more sustainable city.